Informed Voting for Sustainable Stewardship

 Regulatory Framework & Service Quality

-Any questions relating to general policy may be directed to Manifest CEO, Sarah Wilson, or Sheila Stefani, Head of Stewardship.
+Any questions relating to general policy may be directed to Minerva CEO, Sarah Wilson, or Fran Lopez de Saa, Stewardship Director.

 Analyst Training & Knowledge